rwxrob/zet/docs/2458/README.md

 I do like an occasional race, but I've never enjoyed that more than being outside.
 The *only* time I ever want to ride indoors is if there is ice and snow on more than 50% of the roads and trails.
 That is less than 10% of the year (if that) in North Carolina.
 I might as well take advantage of that wonderful fact about this state since I'm going to be here a very long time.

-## "Single white-male" seeks bike-packing friends
+## "Married white-male" seeks bike-packing friends

 It might sound obvious, but what the fuck.
 I want (mostly) friends with the same core interests and obsessions as me.
 I would rather be close friends with a few people I deeply respect (people like Terry, Lael, and Dustin) than most other human beings.
 Watching the camaraderie and respect they Lael and her co-riders had for one another during that Tour Divide video was something I immediately wanted.
 These people are bonded in a way that transcends geographical boundaries and requires almost no relationship building because they already *are* kindred spirits.
 Such is not required from a spouse (obviously, as also came out in that film) but I desperately want to meet and be around more people who have the grit and obsession to brave extreme discomfort to have the experiences that they do.
 There are a lot of people who have this same obsession, but they are very hard to find.